Joiry/HSL_Carp/gnet_counting.md

 $ less -S genes.gtf
 ~~~

-The `-S` is a useful option for `less` when viewing structured files, it disables line wrapping allowing us to view the data columns in the GTF file more clearly.
+Here `-S` is especially useful when using `less` to view structured files, disabling line wrapping allowing us to view the data columns in the GTF file more clearly.

 Just as a reminder, let's see where we are: